-Other walking holiday options in Mallorca
+Other walking in Mallorca options

 We also managed to complete a few legs of Mallorca’s own Grand Randonee.
 The GR221 is known as the Drystone Trail and follows the old cobbled paths which connected villages and estates of the Serra.